Read-Lab-Confederation/read-lab-confederation.github.io/README.md

 The **archetypes**, **layouts**, and **themes** directories are for the layout of the blog.
 It should be very rare that you need to change anything in these directories.
 So, please feel free to ignore these directories.

 ### Actions
-To check ststus and history of website updates click the "Actions" button at the top of the window.
+To check status and history of website updates click the [Actions](https://github.com/Read-Lab-Confederation/read-lab-confederation.github.io/actions) button at the top of the window.